 The story of Operation Market Garden was told in Cornelius Ryan's 1974 book A Bridge Too Far.
 Ryan's earlier best seller The Longest Day, about the D Day landings of 1944, had been turned into a blockbuster film in 1962.
 The film of The Longest Day set the style and tone for subsequent WWII epics of the 1960s and 1970s; a documentary style approach, with an all-star cast, re-staging a significant WWII battle and telling the story from both sides.
 Since this WWII epic cycle was begun by a film based on a best seller by Cornelius Ryan, it's appropriate that it ended with a film based on another Ryan book, A Bridge Too Far.

 A Bridge Too Far tells a strategically complex story involving British, American and Polish troops, Dutch civilians and, of course, the Germans, and was staged on an enormous scale.
 The size of the production is often staggering to behold.
 The parachute drop sequences, in particular, are a stand out, and must have been remarkable on the big screen.
-Whereas today this scene would be accomplished using CGI, for A Bridge Too Far they were carried out for real, using hundreds of British paratroopers.
+Whereas today these massed parachute drops would be accomplished using CGI, for A Bridge Too Far they were carried out for real, using hundreds of British paratroopers.
 The cinematography in this sequence is outstanding, and includes POV shots of the paratroopers themselves dropping to the ground with a convincing thump.
 This scene is almost Market Garden in microcosm; a superb, triumphant spectacle of military power, followed by a crashing and uncomfortable bump to the ground.
 The parachute drop was filmed over two days and, although the first day's filming was acceptable, Attenborough requested a second day.
 According to William Goldman, an angry Levine called Attenborough every name under the sun, but eventually agreed to provide an additional $75,000 to film it a second time, and all the parachute drop scenes come from the second day's filming.